Key Messages—ELPAC Transition to the Computer-Based Assessment and Alternate ELPAC

 The Alternate ELPAC is being developed using rigorous standards of assessment development along with input from California educators and assessment experts.

 - To ensure that students receive a high-quality assessment, the Alternate ELPAC will go through an extensive development process that includes pilot testing using cognitive lab methodology and field testing.
-The Alternate ELPAC will be piloted in January 2020 and then field-tested in 2021.
-The Initial Alternate ELPAC will become operational in July 2021, followed by the operational Summative Alternate ELPAC in February 2022.
+The Alternate ELPAC will be piloted in January 2020 and then field-tested during the 2021–22 school year.

 The Alternate ELPAC delivered online will create a consistent statewide test-administration process.